D I G I T A L P R O G R A M

 Technical Director and Lighting Designer: Ashley McBreairty*

-Costume Design: Sarah Kennedy*
+Costume Designer: Sarah Kennedy*

 Stage Manager: Sienna Siciliano

-Costume Assistant: Jennifer Kennedy*
+Costume Assistant: Jennifer Kennedy*+

-Supertitles: Jennifer Kennedy*
+Supertitles: Jennifer Kennedy*+

-Promotion, Marketing and Content Management: Lauren Yokabaskas*
+Promotion, Marketing and Content Management: Lauren Yokabaskas*+

 Production Photographer and Videographer: Brandon Blinderman*